HoTT/EPIT-2020/04-cubical-type-theory/README.md

 - [Cubical Synthetic Homotopy Theory](https://staff.math.su.se/anders.mortberg/papers/cubicalsynthetic.pdf) and [Synthetic Cohomology Theory in Cubical Agda](https://staff.math.su.se/anders.mortberg/papers/zcohomology.pdf) - Synthetic algebraic topology in Cubical Agda.
 These papers contain various results from HoTT ported to Cubical Agda which led to some proofs becoming substantially shorter.
 There are also some new constructions and computations which rely on univalence and HITs not being axiomatic.
 - [Three Equivalent Ordinal Notation Systems in Cubical Agda](https://arxiv.org/abs/1904.10759) - Some classical proof theory and ordinals in Cubical Agda.
 - [Congruence Closure in Cubical Type Theory](https://hott-uf.github.io/2020/HoTTUF_2020_paper_16.pdf) - A nice application of Path types to congruence closure algorithms.
+- [Formalizing 𝜋-calculus in Guarded Cubical Agda](https://dl.acm.org/doi/10.1145/3372885.3373814) - formalization of the 𝜋-calculus in an extension of Cubical Agda.
 - [Cubical Methods in Homotopy Type Theory and Univalent Foundations](https://staff.math.su.se/anders.mortberg/papers/cubicalmethods.pdf) - Lecture notes for the 2019 HoTT Summer School.
 The focus is more on cubical models and not so much on practical formalization in cubical type theory.
 Contains exercises and lots of background material.
 The reference list is quite extensive and contains pointers to further material and important papers (a lot of them aimed at experts).